-- 13) If the pduType is a GetRequest-PDU, GetNextRequest-PDU, GetBulkRequest-PDU, SetRequest-PDU, or InformRequest-PDU, then - a) If the value of securityEngineID is not equal to the value of snmpEngineID, then the security state information is discarded, any cached information about the outstanding Request message is discarded, the incoming message is discarded without further processing, and a FAILURE result is returned.
+- a) If the value of securityEngineID is not equal to the value of snmpEngineID, then the security state information is discarded, any cached information about this message is discarded, the incoming message is discarded without further processing, and a FAILURE result is returned.
 SNMPv3 Message Processing is complete. - b) Information about the message is cached and a stateReference is created (implementation-specific).
 Information to be cached includes the values of:

-msgVersion, msgID, securityLevel, msgFlags, msgMaxSize, securityModel, maxSizeResponseScopedPDU, securityStateReference
+'''

+msgVersion,

+msgID,

+securityLevel,

+msgFlags,

+msgMaxSize,

+securityModel,

+maxSizeResponseScopedPDU,

+securityStateReference

+'''

 - c) A SUCCESS result is returned.
-SNMPv3 Message Processing is complete. - 14) If the pduType is an SNMPv2-Trap-PDU, then A SUCCESS result is returned.
+SNMPv3 Message Processing is complete. - 14) If the pduType is from the Unconfirmed Class, then a SUCCESS result is returned.
 SNMPv3 Message Processing is complete. - 8.
 Intellectual Property